straetern/luahelp/README.md

 This was written mainly in 2012, with some debugging in 2015.
 I did not have this under version control, so I'm just adding the files here.
 There are still a few minor bugs, but it's useable.

-I want to thank the Lua project for creating the beautiful simple language with its flowing functional style, I've certainly had a lot of fun with it!
+I want to thank the Lua project for creating such a beautiful simple language with its flowing functional style, I've certainly had a lot of fun with it!